UndeadZed/Calc_OCR/README.md

 # Some notes about the calculator:

-## the OCR is based on easyocr which can cause some problems during installation
+### the OCR is based on easyocr which can cause some problems during installation
-## to solve most of them I found out that just by uninstalling and reinstalling numpy most of the problems are solved.

-## to do that you should use the following commands:
+to solve most of them I found out that just by uninstalling and reinstalling numpy most of the problems are solved and you can do that by using the following commands:

 ```python
 pip uninstall numpy